-Justin has received grants from the Edmonton Arts Council, the University of Alberta, and is a recipient of the Government of Alberta Arts Graduate Scholarship.
-In addition, he is a multi-year recipient of the Winspear Fund Scholarship for Studies in Advanced Classical Music and the Friends of the Anne Burrows Music Foundation Scholarship.
+As a grant writer, Justin has received awards from the Canada Council for the Arts, the Edmonton Arts Council, and the Government of Alberta.
+He is a multi-year recipient of the Winspear Fund Scholarship and the Friends of the Anne Burrows Music Foundation Scholarship.